What is a Hydroelectric Plant Technician?

 What is the workplace of a Hydroelectric Plant Technician like?

 As their title implies, hydroelectric plant technicians work at government-run hydroelectric power plants, which generate electricity by using water to crank generator turbines.
-Technicians will usually be working in high-noise environments that may contribute to substantial hearing loss if the proper protective gear is not worn.
+Technicians will usually be working in high-noise environments, therefore proper protective gear needs to be worn.

-A hydroelectric plant technician may spend the bulk of his or her time indoors, inspecting various machines and documenting production as it occurs.
+A hydroelectric plant technician may spend the bulk of their time indoors, inspecting various machines and documenting production as it occurs.
 In many cases, however, technicians are also expected to go outside and physically inspect the water intake mechanisms.
 Sometimes this can be accomplished from the shoreline, but many techs have to don a wetsuit and run an underwater inspection.
-This yields more accurate data, but is extremely dangerous because the water intake pumps are prodigiously strong and capable of sucking a human in along with water.
-Any employee who goes near these pumps must be constantly vigilant.

 Hydroelectric Plant Technicians are also known as: